ibexa/documentation-developer/docs/guide/shop_features/erp.md

 The shop owner can select systems used for calculating prices.

-A fallback price provider (e.g. using imported prices) can be configured.
+A fallback price provider can be configured (for example, one that uses imported prices).
 It is used if ERP is not available.

 ![](img/price_providers.png)